Skip to main content

 Work Permit for ICT Worker

-• ICT permit holders from other EU states can begin activities in Romania upon the company’s application registration.
+• ICT permit holders from other EU states may perform activities in Romania subject to the applicable notification and mobility rules.

 Top Cities with Remote Talent in Romania